greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 :   Specifies that output goes to the client application.
 The `ON SEGMENT` clause is not supported with `STDOUT`.

 boolean
 :   Specifies whether the selected option should be turned on or off.
-You can write `TRUE`, `ON`, or `1` to enable the option, and `FALSE`, `OFF`, or `0` to disable it.
+You can write `TRUE`, `ON`, or `1` to enable the option, and `FALSE`, `OFF`, or `0` to deactivate it.
 The boolean value can also be omitted, in which case `TRUE` is assumed.

 FORMAT
 :   Selects the data format to be read or written: `text`, `csv` \(Comma Separated Values\), or `binary`.
 The default is `text`.